NEWS

 The 132nd session of the Maine legislature begins on January 5, 2025.
 Preble Street will provide a detailed outline of our priorities for the next session of legislature in the next few weeks.
 Follow this link for a detailed description of Preble Street legislative priorities for the last session of the Maine Legislature.

-Hunger and homelessness are on the rise in our state, leaving thousands of fellow Mainers without enough food and without shelter or housing.
-Lack of available housing and shelter opportunities leaves many experiencing homelessness with no options other than to shelter outside, which leads to increased interactions with law enforcement and a lack of ongoing connection to resources.
+Hunger and homelessness have been on the rise in Maine post-pandemic, leaving thousands of fellow Mainers without enough food and without shelter or housing.
+Lack of available housing and shelter options leaves many experiencing homelessness with no choice other than to shelter outside, which leads to increased interactions with law enforcement and a lack of ongoing connection to resources.
 Issues of housing and food insecurity, homelessness, and poverty disproportionately impact Mainers of color.
 A 2020 calculation of people accessing services in ten Preble Street programs showed that 22% are BIPOC (Black, Indigenous, or People of Color) – more than three times the percentage of BIPOC individuals in Maine.

 Letter from Swannie: Curbside Winter 2022/23